permguard/permguard/site/content/docs/using-the-cli/use-the-permguard-cli.md

-  clone       Clone a remote repo to the local working directory completion  Generate the autocompletion script for the specified shell config      Configure the command line settings destroy     Destroy locally managed objects from the remote repo objects     Manage the object store help        Help about any command init        Initialize a new repo in the working directory
+  clone       Clone a remote repo to the local working directory completion  Generate the autocompletion script for the specified shell config      Configure the command line settings objects     Manage the object store help        Help about any command init        Initialize a new repo in the working directory